Comparison of Extended Lubrication Theories for Stokes Flow: Velocity-Adjusted Extended Lubrication Theory

 \section{Velocity-Adjusted Extended Lubrication Theory}

-In \cite{takeuchi_extended_2019}, the integral constant $\varsigma(x)$ is assumed negligible on account of $\varepsilon^2\ll 1$.
-In the construction of the velocity to follow, we remove this assumption and allow $\varsigma(x)\ne 0$ to ensure the velocity derived from $p(x,y)$ satisfies the boundary conditions and incompressibility, even in regions where the T.G.-ELT conditions are violated.
-The inclusion of the term $\varsigma(x)$ leads to $p$, $u$, and $v$ each having different expressions compared with the T.G.-ELT solution; we refer to the new solution with $\varsigma(x)\ne 0$ as the velocity adjusted extended lubrication theory solution (VA-ELT).
+In the approach of Takeuchi \& Gu \cite{takeuchi_extended_2019}, the integral constant $\varsigma$ is assumed negligible.
+In the construction of the velocity to follow, we replace this assumption by requiring $\varsigma$ be chosen to ensure the velocity satisfies the boundary conditions and incompressibility, regardless of whether the T.G.-ELT conditions are satisfied.
+Including the potentially non-zero term $\varsigma$ leads to additional terms in $P$, $U$, and $V$ compared with the T.G.-ELT solution.
+We refer to the new solution including $\varsigma$ as the velocity adjusted extended lubrication theory solution (VA-ELT).

-Since $p_\text{Adj}(x,y)$ is polynomial in $y$, the $x$ momentum equation \cref{adj_gap_x} may be integrated exactly in $y$ to obtain $u$.
-We utilize the integral constant $\varsigma(x)$ to impose the boundary conditions and incompressibility independent of the local geometry.
-Applying the boundary conditions \cref{reyn_bc_u} for $u$,
+With $P$ of the form \cref{tg_p} and $P_\text{Adj}$ given by \cref{adj_p}, the $X$ momentum equation \cref{adj_gap_x} may be integrated exactly in $Y$ to obtain $U$.
+We utilize the integral constant $\varsigma$ to impose the boundary conditions and incompressibility independent of the local geometry.
+Applying the boundary conditions \cref{reyn_bc_u} for $U$ gives, Then applying incompressibility \cref{incompressibility} to $U$ in \cref{adj_u}, and integrating with the boundary conditions \cref{reyn_bc_v} for $V$ gives, Observe that if we assume $\varsigma=0$, the velocity field from \cref{adj_u,adj_v} is not necessarily incompressible, and \cref{adj_v} may not satisfy $V(X,H)=0$.